-Newark may be the Gateway City to New York City, but it’s a destination all on its own.
-Newark plays host to the New Jersey Devils NHL team, the New York Liberty WNBA team, and the New York Red Bulls Major League Soccer.
-In addition to professional sports, there are several universities nearby with sporting teams, including Rutgers University.
-The New Jersey Performing Arts Center in Newark is home to the New Jersey Symphony Orchestra and the New Jersey State Opera.
+Newark may be the Gateway City to New York City, but it’s a destination with hidden treasures around every corner!
+Newark plays host to the New Jersey Devils NHL team, the New York Red Bulls Major League Soccer and so much more.
+In addition to professional sports, there are several universities nearby with sporting teams, including Rutgers University and Seton Hall.
 The Prudential Center boasts concerts and sporting events all year round to keep visitors on the edge of their seats!
-For more information about Newark, visit www.GoNewark.com.
+Need a break, explore the masters at Newark Museum, featuring over 80 innovative galleries, renowned American and Tibetan collections, scrupture gardens and even a Planetarium.
+For more information about Newark, visit www.newarkhappening.com

 Niagara Falls, NY